bujosa/acme-explorer/README.md

 ## Additional Info

-Some endpoints only allow certain roles.
-For example, operations on `/v1/actors`, `/v1/applications` & `/v1/sponsorships` are only allowed if the actor is an admin.
-Additional endpoints were created to allow other roles to access those resources, e.g `/v1/login`, `/v1/register`, `/v1/mySponsorships`, `/v1/myApplications`, etc.
+Some endpoints were separated in two different endpoints to only allow certain roles.
+For example, operations on `/v1/applications` are only allowed if the actor is an admin.
+An additional endpoint called `/v1/applications/apply` was created to allow explorers to apply to a trip, which made validating data a lot easier and more streamlined on both endpoints.
+Other examples may be `/v1/actors` as a private, admin only endpoint; and `/v1/login` and `/v1/register` as public endpoints.